TechCraftYT/TechCraftYT/README.md

 ## Hi there 👋

-I mostly code in C# but I do like to mess around in other areas such as Home Assistant and Hackintoshing
+I code in Python and Bash and love messing around with servers and homelabbing

 ⚡ Fun fact: I actually started my tech career when I was 3 years old!